-Artificial Intelligence (AI) refers to the simulation of human intelligence in machines that are designed to think and act like humans.
+Artificial Intelligence (AI), particularly AI for R programming, refers to the simulation of human intelligence in machines that are designed to think and act like humans.
 It involves the development of algorithms and systems that can perform tasks that typically require human intelligence, such as recognizing patterns, making decisions, and solving problems.

 AI has become increasingly important in today’s world as more and more industries are recognizing its potential to transform their operations.